What you should know

 There are no know harmful effects with ultrasound, It is a painless, low cost, easy to use test.
 No radiation is used so even pregnant and their unborn babies are completely safe.
 Ask your caregiver if you are worried or have questions about your test.

 Wear comfortable clothing for your ultrasound.

 You have the right to understand your health problem in words you can understand.
 You should be told what tests, treatments, or procedures may be done to treat your problem.
 Your doctor should also tell you about the risks and benefits of each treatment.
 You may be asked to sign a consent form that gives caregivers permission to do certain tests, treatments, or procedures.
 If you are unable to give your consent, someone who has permission can sign this form for you.
 A consent form is a legal piece of paper that tells exactly what will be done to you.
 Before giving your consent, make sure all your questions have been answered so that you understand what may happen.

 Preparing for the Ultrasound:

 What you have to do to get ready for an ultrasound depends on the type of ultrasound and part of your body being tested.
 Your caregiver may give you special instructions to not eat food, drink liquids, or use an enema.
 For example, caregivers may tell you not to eat anything for 8 to 12 hours before the test.
-Or, you may be told to drink 4-6 glasses (soda-pop can size) of water 2 hours before your test and not to urinate.
+Or, you may be told to drink 4-6 glasses of water 2 hours before your test and not to urinate.
 Talk to your caregiver about any special instructions.

 Bring a family member or friend with you if you need to wait for test results.
 They can help support you during and after the test.